mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.5/getting-started/single-lb/index.md

 ---
 layout: layout.pug
-navigationTitle: Expose and load balance a service
+navigationTitle: Expose and load balance a sample service
 title: Expose and load balance a sample service
 menuWeight: 15
 excerpt: Illustrates the basic steps for load balancing a single service running on DC/OS